bmanders716/bmanders716.github.io/cookbook.md

 Chicken Croquettes.

-_Ingredients_--2†oz. of cooked chicken.
+_Ingredients_--2‡Ø∫. of cooked chicken.
-               1†oz. of cooked ham.
+               1‡Ø∫. of cooked ham.
-               1†oz. of butter.
+               1‡Ø∫. of butter.
-               æ†oz. of flour.
+               Ó†Øz. of flour.
                1 gill of stock.
-               Ω gill of cream.
+               Ì†ßill of cream.
                6 button mushrooms.
                A few drops of lemon juice.
                Seasoning.